Communication Styles in Relationships: What Works & What Doesn’t

 The passive-aggressive communicator is resentful of their partner.
 But unlike the aggressive communicator, they will mask that resentment.

-In a sense, they are trying to have it both — they want you to change your behavior, but at the same time, they don’t want to have confrontations.
+In a sense, they are trying to have it both ways — they want you to change your behavior, but at the same time, they don’t want to have the unpleasant conversation.

-An example of the first type would be someone being really nice to your face, but then talking negatively behind your back.
+An example of the first type would be someone being overly nice to your face, but then talking negatively behind your back.

-The passive-aggressive communicator tends to gossip.
+All passive-aggressive communicators tend to gossip.
 It plays into their communication style — they don’t need to confront the other person, but they still get to vent their frustrations.

 Passive-aggressive communicators are prone to sabotage.
 For example, your passive-aggressive colleague might praise your idea at the meeting but then do everything to make it fail.

 “You” statements are a favorite of theirs.
-They help them with assigning blame.
-“I” statements they will use rarely.
+They make it easy to assign blame.
+They avoid “I” statements.

-Deep down, these communicators suffer from a lack of agency.
-They don’t want to take responsibility for their own life.
-Rather, they are hoping for someone to come along and make everything right for them.
+The problem is a lack of agency.
+They don’t want to take responsibility for their life.
+Instead, they are hoping for someone to come along and make everything right.
 When that doesn’t happen, they get angry.

-Confronted, the passive-aggressive partner will always deny there is a problem, even if everything about them says that they are seething.
+Confronted, the passive-aggressive partner will deny there is a problem, even if everything about them tells you that they are seething.

 Soundbites